kontent-ai/gatsby-starter/README.md

 Make sure you have Gatsby CLI installed via `npm list -g gatsby-cli`.
 If not, you can install CLI via `npm install --global gatsby-cli`.

-Then, navigate to your projects folder and run `gatsby new [subfolder name] https://github.com/Kentico/gatsby-starter-kentico-cloud`.
-Replace `[subfolder name]` with your project folder's name.
+Then, navigate to your projects directory and run `gatsby new [subdirectory name] https://github.com/Kentico/gatsby-starter-kentico-cloud`.
+Replace `[subdirctory name]` with your project directory's name.
 The CLI tool will essentially do three things:

-* create a subfolder
+* create a subdirectory
-* clone the starter site codefiles into that subfolder
+* clone the starter site codefiles into that subdirectory
 * run `npm install` to get all dependencies for you

 ### Clone or fork the repo